Robert Bertie, 1st Earl of Lindsey: Personal details

 Robert Bertie was the son of Peregrine Bertie, 13th Baron Willoughby de Eresby (b.
 12 October 1555 – d.
 25 June 1601) and Mary de Vere, daughter of John de Vere, 16th Earl of Oxford, and Margery Golding.
 Queen Elizabeth I was his godmother, and two of her favourite earls (Robert Dudley, 1st Earl of Leicester, and Robert Devereux, 2nd Earl of Essex), whose Christian name he bore, were his godfathers.

 Career

 The long Continental wars throughout the peaceful reign of King James I had been treated by the English nobility as schools of arms, as a few campaigns were considered a graceful finish to a gentleman's education.

 He succeeded his father as Baron Willoughby de Eresby in 1601.
+Noted as "lord Willobie", he performed in The Coleorton Masque in February 1618.
 He was later created Earl of Lindsey on 22 November 1626 and took his title from the northern of the three parts of Lincolnshire, the old Kingdom of Lindsey.

+Kalmar War

+In February 1612, at the request of a Danish ambassador Jonas Charisius, there were plans to raise an army under Robert Bertie and Sir Edward Cecil to fight against Sweden in the Kalmar War.
+Richard Preston would command a regiment of Scottish troops and Irish troops would be led by the Earl of Clanrickard.
+It was said that the ambassador's cause was advocated by Anne of Denmark and, as the conditions offered were poor, he would have to press men and mariners.
+Willoughby sold land to raise funds.
+He was allowed to levy men by sound of drum in London.
+Willoughby's force went to Denmark but arrived after a truce was arranged by James Spens and Robert Anstruther.

 The entrepreneur

 The Lindsey Level in The Fens, between the River Glen and The Haven, at Boston, Lincolnshire, was named after the first Earl Lindsey as he was the principal adventurer in its drainage.
 The drainage work was declared complete in 1638 but the project was neglected with the onset of the Civil War so that the land fell back into its old state.
 When it was drained again, more than a hundred years later, it was called the Black Sluice Level.
 There is more information under the article Twenty, Lincolnshire.